sanampudig/iiitb_pwm_gen/README.md

 	- `Klayout` - Performs DRC Checks
 	- `Netgen` - Performs LVS Checks
 	- `CVC` - Performs Circuit Validity Checks

-  -
-### 7.3 Openlane
-OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, CU-GR, Klayout and a number of custom scripts for design exploration and optimization.
-The flow performs full ASIC implementation steps from RTL all the way down to GDSII.

 more at https://github.com/The-OpenROAD-Project/OpenLane
 #### Installation instructions